elastic/integrations/packages/syslog_router/docs/README.md

 provided within Beats.
 While there are certain requirements that need to be maintained, additional conditions and processors may be added, if required.

 The top level of each configuration contains an `if`/`else` condition.
-Descending into the `if` statement, an `and` combines two conditions.
-The first ensures that another match has not already occurred, while the second conditio  is a `regex`, or regular expression, which performs the actual match.
-If the regular expression matches the `message` field, then the processors in the `then` statement of this configuration will run.
+In the `if` statement, an `and` combines two conditions.
+The first ensures that another match has not already occurred, while the second condition is a `regex`, or regular expression, which performs the actual match.
+If the regular expression matches the `message` field, then the processors in the `then` statement of the configuration will run.

 If multiple patterns are required, they may be combined with an `or` condition: